Jaraxxus-Me/LogiCity/README.md

   ```
   tools/test_mmlu_gpt.py
   ```
   Note that we have used the human test and train QA pairs.
-The Raw results over 3 random seeds for Tab.3 can be downloaded [here]().
+The Raw results over 3 random seeds for Tab.3 can be downloaded [here](https://drive.google.com/file/d/1HBrmw6T-pbquBgZLp3UuWC_HY7kDt7Jb/view?usp=drive_link). unzip them into a folder named `log_vis`.
 3. Get the results
   ```
+  # change the input npy file name
   tools/pklnpy2results_part.py
   ```
 To test a human, we also provided the tools to generate documents with specified concepts: